Bhat-Gurunandan/ajeeb-goa/markdown/chapter09.md

 had their selfish motives and had no interest in protecting the interest of their community.[^28] In its meetings, the Congress leaders also made fun of the Land to the Tiller demand made by the UGP leaders.
-Since most of their leaders were wealthy Bhatkars, the Congress leaders publicly asked if they agreed with the demand and whether they would now personally hold the plough in their hands and get into the field physically.[^29]
+Since most of their leaders were wealthy *Bhatkars*, the Congress leaders publicly asked if they agreed with the demand and whether they would now personally hold the plough in their hands and get into the field physically.[^29]